Tencent-TDS/KuiklyUI-third-party/README.md

 English | [简体中文](./README-zh_CN.md) | [Homepage](https://framework.tds.qq.com/)
-# ThirdParty
+# KuiklyUI-third-party
-The ThirdParty repository is a directory that catalogs all libraries compatible with KuiklyUI.
+The KuiklyUI-third-party repository is a directory that catalogs all libraries compatible with KuiklyUI.

 ### How to Update an Existing Library
 - Locate the library's entry in the file: [KuiklyUI-Libraries.json](https://github.com/Tencent-TDS/ThirdParty/blob/main/KuiklyUI-Libraries.json)